 Floral Park Design Guidelines and Working Rules/Bylaws

 Upon completion of the residences and community garage, the original families created a set of "working rules" focused primarily on block governance and issues relating to Commons maintenance, landscaping, and protocol.
 This agreement and additional covenants and bylaws that have been added over the years continue to be observed by the residents through a "gentle persons' agreement."
 Floral Park was originally structured as a "loose organization" (Daily Camera, 1940) and continues in that tradition today.
 Decisions are reached through consensus.

 Exterior changes to the Floral Park properties require review and approval by the homeowners and must be consistent with the Floral Park Design Guidelines.
 As a local historic district, proposed exterior modifications require a Landmark Alteration Certificate, must meet the City of Boulder's General Design Guidelines for historic districts, and be granted appropriate permits by the city's Planning Department and Historic Preservation Program.

-A copy of the City of Boulder's General Guidelines for Historic Districts can be found HERE and the Floral Park Design Guidelines and "Working Rules/Bylaws," and the 2004 Amendment to the First Indenture are posted below.
-Additional documents detailing more in depth design guidelines and requirements are on file with the Boulder County Clerk.
+A copy of the City of Boulder's General Guidelines for Historic Districts can be found HERE, the Floral Park General Design Guidelines and "Working Rules/Bylaws," and the 2004 Amendment to the First Indenture are posted below.
+Additional documents are on file with the Boulder County Clerk.

 "FLORAL PARK GENERAL DESIGN GUIDELINES AND WORKING RULES/BYLAWS"